 Spanish legislative election results for the Basque Country are available in Elections to the Spanish Congress of Deputies.

-For information about the electoral system of the Autonomous Community of Galicia, which also held an autonomic election on Sunday, September 25, 2016, visit Elections to the Galician Parliament.
+For information about the electoral system of the Autonomous Community of Galicia, which will also hold an autonomic election on Sunday, July 12, 2020, visit Elections to the Galician Parliament.

 The Basque Parliament consists of a single house, composed of 75 members directly elected by universal adult suffrage for a four-year term of office.
 Each one of the Basque Country's three provinces or historical territories - Araba (Álava), Gipuzkoa (Guipúzcoa) and Bizkaia (Vizcaya) - is a constituency that elects 25 deputies.
 Otherwise, the Basque electoral system is identical to the system used to choose members of the Spanish Congress of Deputies.
 As such, parties, federations, coalitions and agrupaciones de electores (electors' groups) present closed lists of candidates; electors then cast a ballot for a single list; and seats in each constituency are apportioned according to the largest average method of proportional representation (PR) - the d'Hondt rule - among lists receiving at least three percent of all valid votes cast in the constituency (five percent before 2001), including blank ballots.